jeremywen/JW-Modules/README.md

   * **Ignore Gate for V/OCT Out:** If you want the pitch to continue changing even if the gates are not on, you can right click the module and check
   'Ignore Gate for V/OCT Out'.
 This can create interesting effects, for example, when gate is triggering an envelope with a long release.

+## 8Seq

+It's like gridseq but simipler and you can use the probability as cv instead of not probabability.

 ## Str1ker